AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 .. _tu-access_types-14:

-14. An owning object and its subcomponents are said to be *erased* at any point where

-    - the object is the target of an assignment operation; or
-    - the object is part of an actual parameter of mode **out** in a call; or
+14. When an owning access object other than a borrower, an observer, or an object in the Moved state is finalized, or when such an object is passed as a part of an actual parameter of mode **out**, its value shall be null.
-    - the scope in which the object is declared is exited and the object is neither a borrower nor an observer.

-    If the state of an access subcomponent of an owning object [redundant: , which is the object itself for an owning access object,] is Unrestricted at the point where it is erased, it should be null.

-    [Redundant: This rule is needed to prevent storage leaks.
-We do not want an object either to be overwritten or to cease to exist while it is the owner of some allocated object.]
+    [Redundant: This rule disallows storage leaks.
+Without this rule, it would be possible to "lose" the last reference to an allocated object.]

+    [Redundant: This rule applies to any finalization associated with a call to an instance of Ada.Unchecked_Deallocation.
+For details, see the Ada RM 13.11.2 rule "Free(X), ... first performs finalization of the object designated by X".]

 .. _etu-access_types: